 July 15, 1977, Germiston, Transvaal

-Right hand bat
+Right hand Bat

-Right arm fast medium
+Right arm Fast medium

-Chipped in with wickets and more than a mouthful of words and cheeky grins against India at home, but will probably be remembered most from the Test series for being at the receiving end of a big six and a famous impromptu dance from Indian pace bowler Sreesanth.
-He secured a place in the 2007 World Cup squad but wasn't a certainty on the final team-sheet.
+Nel chipped in with wickets and more than a mouthful of words and cheeky grins against India at home in 2006-07, but will probably be remembered most from the Test series for being at the receiving end of a big six and a famous impromptu dance from Indian bowler Sreesanth.
+New secured a place in the 2007 World Cup squad but wasn't a certainty on the final team sheet.
 However, his spells against England and Bangladesh showed what he brought to the attack and his commitment was never questioned.

 Batting & Fielding